monome/docs/norns/shield.md

 - the antistatic bag your shield comes in will already be unsealed -- don't worry, it was opened in our workshop to verify assembly and for a final stage of testing before shipping
 - if your shield was purchased in or after 2022, it has a white sticker on the back -- do not remove it, as it helps keep part of the circuit non-conductive for Pi4's

+Let's begin!
 All you need is a normal phillips-head screwdriver.

 Peel the wrapping from the clear acrylic cover -- if you have trouble, try coaxing from a corner.
 Observe the orientation below to see which way is up and add the four short standoffs, using the four short screws: